Studying in the UK including Northern Ireland

 You may be eligible for a maintenance grant if you meet the criteria for the Irish Student Grant Scheme but this does not include funding for tuition fees.
 You may claim tax relief on third-level fees.
 There is detailed information on the range of Irish grants and funds for students in further and higher education at studentfinance.ie.

-The GOV.UK website has information on the financial supports available for EU students studying in the UK including Northern Ireland.
+The GOV.UK website has information on the financial supports available for Irish citizens studying in the UK including Northern Ireland.

 Postgraduate courses

-The tuition fees for postgraduate study vary from institution to institution and course to course, but usually run to several thousand pounds.
+The tuition fees for postgraduate study vary from institution to institution and course to course.
 Postgraduate prospectuses give up-to-date fees.

 Funding is available under the Student Grant Scheme for postgraduate study in Northern Ireland but not for postgraduate study in Britain.
 You may claim tax relief on third-level fees.

-Check the following websites which have information on postgraduate
+Visit the following websites for more information on postgraduate funding:

 Research Councils UK